 Lake County Conservation Award

 The beauty of Lake County has inspired many to find ways to preserve and protect our natural world.
-In 2011, Conserve Lake County awarded its first Lake County Conservation Award.
-This annual award honors individuals or organizations that have made a significant contribution to the conservation of Lake County's land and water.
+Conserve Lake County presents this award to individuals or organizations that have made a significant contribution to the conservation of Lake County's land and water.
 We hope this award will bring community recognition to those who have dedicated themselves to preservation, restoration, education, and advocacy and inspire others to do the same.

 2011 Lake County Conservation Award